 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Gender Considerations in Antiretroviral Therapy
+Sex Difference Considerations in Antiretroviral Therapy

-Women with HIV of Childbearing Potential
+Adults and Adolescents with HIV Who Are of Childbearing Potential

 Reproductive Options for Serodiscordant Couples